20+ BEST Things to Do in Florence for First Time Visitors

 14. Fontana del Porcellino

-The “fountain of the piglet” is a bronze boar fountain from the 17th century that supposedly brings good luck.
-Legend says that it brings you good luck if you rub its nose and/or place a coin in its mouth.
+Fontana del Porcellino, known in English as the “fountain of the piglet” is a bronze boar fountain from the 17th century that supposedly brings good luck if you rub its nose and/or place a coin in its mouth.

 Furthermore, if the coin gets washed from the mouth into the grate below, you will not only receive luck – but be sure to return to Florence.